wylilcarol/starter-academic/content/home/experience.md

   location = "Fuxin, Liaoning"
   date_start = "2020-05-15"
   date_end = "2020-08-28"
-  description = """Participate in the Comprehensive Pilot Census of The seventh national census as a Census office worker and conduct field research.
+  description = """Participated in the Comprehensive Pilot Census of The seventh national census as a Census office worker and conducted field research.
   """

 [[experience]]